jonathanKingston/jotter/source/_posts/2013-10-25-trialing-laravel-php.markdown

 return Redirect::action('testController@show', array($test->id));
 {% endraw %}
 {% endcodeblock %}

+Check out the [Validator API](http://laravel.com/docs/validation#error-messages-and-views) for more info.

 I then modified the template to show the errors:
 {% codeblock %}